 Skilled employees at assisted living facilities can attend to the needs of those with difficulty communicating 24/7 and are more experienced in what the senior is likely to be requesting.

-For more articles on assisted living, check out the links on the next page.
+For more articles on assisted living, check out the links below.